 This initiative, which we call Healthy Beginnings, Healthy Communities, emphasizes issues that impact health in the early years of life.

-Our initiative addresses key milestones in childhood: birth, kindergarten readiness, and ninth-grade readiness.
-These broad milestones provide the framework around which we align our work and partnerships, focused on addressing the many interconnected factors that contribute to healthy communities.
+Our initiative identifies key transitions in childhood—birth, kindergarten readiness, and ninth-grade readiness—around which we align our work and partnerships, focused on addressing the many interconnected factors that contribute to healthy communities.

 From the living room to the classroom, direct and indirect causes affect health in early life.
 Our initiative will address both, and as each community defines them.